oleeskild/notathage/src/site/notes/Prosjekter/01 Digital Garden Plugin/Set up your own digital garden.md

 Lets get started:

 1. Download and install the community plugin Digital Garden in Obsidian.
-1. First off, you will need a GitHub account.
+1. Next, you will need a GitHub account.
 If you don't have this, create one [here](https://github.com/signup).
 2. You'll also need a Netlify account.
 You can sign up using your GitHub account [here](https://app.netlify.com/)
 3. Open [this repo](https://github.com/oleeskild/digitalgarden), and click the green "Deploy to netlify" button.
 This will open netlify which in turn will create a copy of this repository in your GitHub accont.
 Give it a fitting name like 'my-digital-garden'.
 Follow the steps to publish your site to the internet.
 4. Now you need to create an access token so that the plugin can add new notes to the repo on your behalf.
 Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
 The correct settings should already be applied.
 If you don't want to generate this every few months, choose the "No expiration" option.
 Click the "Generate token" button, and copy the token you are presented with on the next page.